-Tips for non-Muslim countries for Asean travelers: After finishing the Thailand-Laos trip, I think that when it comes to eating, it is not necessary to look for rice alone.
-Whatever you find, eat as long as you feel full for example fruits, bread, seafood, western (fish and chips), grilled fish (even if the nets used to grill fish are also shared with other meats such as pork) and canned foods such as tuna or sardines.
+Tips for non-Muslim countries for Asean travelers: After finishing the Thailand-Laos trip, I think it is unnecessary to look for rice alone when it comes to eating.
+Whatever you find, eat as long as you feel full, for example, fruits, bread, seafood, western (fish and chips), grilled fish (even if the nets used to grill fish are also shared with other meats such as pork) and canned foods such as tuna or sardines.
 For those who come to travel with family, eat (for example) fruit until full.

 I’m also interested in that traditional hat.
-Also forgot to ask about the price.
-For those who want to get attention by carrying a backpack while wearing a hat, there is nothing wrong.
+I also forgot to ask about the price.
+There is nothing wrong with those who want to get attention by carrying a backpack while wearing a hat.

-It looks similar to pelikat or batik cloth that is folded into square-shaped and wrapped as in Malaysia or Indonesia.
+It looks similar to pelikat or batik cloth folded into square-shaped and wrapped as in Malaysia or Indonesia.

 7-Eleven in Thailand grows like a mushroom everywhere like crazy.
 Ironically, a row of shophouses can have up to two 7Es!
 Not far, only 200 meters away from each other.

-After crossing, we will enter the 2nd part of the Night Market which is the street on the left of the picture.
+After crossing, we will enter the 2nd part of the Night Market, the street on the left of the picture.

 At the beginning of this 2nd part, there are many massage parlors.

-The seafood here is getting bigger in size.
+The seafood here is getting bigger.
 I can’t imagine the price of that lobster.

-This is one of the bars that I think will enliven this place at night and is filled with outside tourists.
+These are one of the bars that I think will enliven this place at night and are filled with outside tourists.
 Hua Hin city is categorized as an entertainment place.
 It is not a place to relax like Cha-am or Prachuap Khiri Khan.
-For example, Genting Highland (entertaining) vs Cameron Highland (relaxing) in Malaysia.
+For example, Genting Highland (entertaining) vs. Cameron Highland (relaxing) in Malaysia.
 That’s why I like Prachuap.
-But on this trip, we had to skip the town of Cha-am because thinking the place might and surrounding conditions might be the same as here and the location is in Hua Hin district as well.
+But on this trip, we had to skip the town of Cha-am because thinking the place might and surrounding conditions might be the same as here and the location is in Hua Hin district.

 Various types of Tattoo patterns to choose from.

 Many handicrafts or mini/small wood-based products.
 I am very interested in mini snooker tables.
-Even if it’s cheap, how can we take it home?
+But, even if it’s cheap, how can we take it home?
 Our backpacks are getting crowded and there are a lot of things to carry on hand.

-I’m not sure what kind of snail is this.
+I’m not sure what kind of snail this is.

 The toys that drove Aqif crazy.
-We also managed to buy a palm hand-sized toy car, it looks good, the door can be opened and it is made of iron.
-Many times our attempts to bargain, but can only be reduced as low as THB300.
+We also managed to buy a palm hand-sized toy car, it looks good.
+The car door can be opened and it is made of iron.
+We attempted many times to bargain but can only be reduced as low as THB300.

 A Hua Hin baby.